 I could never pretend I am an expert on the Korean public school system but after working in two different schools for a few months, I have noticed some quirks.
 These quirks are new for me, as someone whose entire education took place in America.
-Maybe if I grew up in nearby Japan or China, I would not find them so strange.
+Maybe if I grew up here, I would not find them so strange.

 1. The physicality of students